djcooke/compendium/tips.md

     enemies at once, saving lots of time'
     - 'Make sure Interject is almost ready before opening possible mimics.
 8 seconds left on cooldown is close enough'
+  WHM:
+    - "Time is your biggest enemy, so keep moving as much as possible.
+Try to plan your fights so you can cover a lot of distance when Sprint comes up"
+    - "DoT an enemy with Aero and bring it along as you explore - but beware of enemies with enrages (like PotD Slimes) or huge AoEs (like many EO enemies).
+Remember that Aero also deals direct damage, so keep using it on cooldown as you move"
+    - note: "Take advantage of landmines and exploding chests to kill multiple enemies at once, saving lots of time"
+      subnotes:
+        - "Use a Pomander of Witching first to reduce incoming damage so you don't die before you can heal back up"
+        - "Use Divine Benison to shield the explosion damage (except in PotD, where you don't have it)"
+        - "If you can stun the enemies with Holy before the explosion, even better"
+    - "Most of WHM's heals are GCD actions, and especially in PotD/HoH where you don't have Afflatus Misery, you don't want to be spending GCDs on healing.
+Stock up on regen potions like you would for a tank/DPS"
 ---

 ## On this Page: